woz-u/DS-Student-Resources/DS105-Intermediate-Statistics/DS105-Syllabus.md

 ## Final Project:

 Conduct hypothesis tests on the data supplied.
-For each test, explain the research taking place, include any graphs that make sense, state the null and alternative hypotheses, include the value of the test statistic, include the p-value, and state the conclusions in terms of the problem presented, not in mathematical terms.
-Present results in a manner that will make sense to people that don't have any statistical background but are intelligent people.
+For each test: explain the research taking place and include any graphs that make sense, state the null and alternative hypotheses and include the value of the test statistic and the p-value, and complete the analysis by stating the conclusions in terms of the problem presented (not in mathematical terms).
+Present results in a manner that encourages understanding of the completed processes by people without any statistical background.

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>